antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    <Reference Include="System.Net.Http" />
    ```

-## Porting class library

 1. **Move from .NET Framework to .NET Standard or .NET Core**.
 After
    successfully converting my library to SDK-style format now I can retarget it.
-   In my case I want my class library to target [.NET Standard][standard] instead of .NET
+   In my case I want my class library to target [.NET Standard][standard]
-   Core.
-That way, it will be accessible from any .NET implementation if I
+   instead of .NET Core.
+That way, it will be accessible from any .NET
-   decide to ship the game to other platforms (such as iOS, Android, or Web
+   implementation if I decide to ship the game to other platforms (such as iOS,
-   Assembly).
+   Android, or Web Assembly).
 To do so, in the project file I am replacing

     ```xml
    <TargetFramework>net472</TargetFramework>